or-gottman/AnomalyDetectionWebApp/README.md

 Use this space to show useful examples of how a project can be used.
 Additional screenshots, code examples and demos work well in this space.
 You may also link to more resources.

+Firstly, the user uploads a csv file to be trained and also specifies which type of algorithm (hybrid/regression) needs to be used by the algorithm server.
+After the train file is uploaded the user is presented with a notice that a new model has been created, and the time of creation is also specified.
+The user can then upload yet another file containing possible anomalies.
+The data is processed by the API and passed to the algorithm server for anomaly detection.
+When the detection is done the algorithm server sends back a message that contains a list of spans for each 2 correlated features.
+The spans are in the format of [start,end] where start is the first line and end is the line after the last line in which the anomalies were found.
+This list of lines is passed to the client side to be presented to the user.
+Moreover, the information concerning the anomalies is presented graphically in the website....OR CONTINUE FROM HERE!!!!
 _For more examples, please refer to the [Documentation](https://example.com)_